mnot/I-D/rfc5785bis/draft.md

 1. Aren't well-known locations bad for the Web?

-   They are, but for various reasons -- both technical and social -- they are commonly used and their use is increasing.
+   They are, but for various reasons -- both technical and social -- they are sometimes necessary.
 This memo defines a "sandbox" for them, to reduce the risks of collision and to minimise the impact upon pre-existing URIs on sites.

 2. Why /.well-known?